KenPainter/GenLogic/docs/70-reference/error-messages.md

 FK references table TABLE which has no primary key
 - FK references table without primary key.
 - Add primary key to parent table.

+Cannot specify explicit type when using FK: "text"
+- FK definition includes additional type after FK().
+- Remove explicit type.
+FK infers type from parent table's primary key.

+Cannot combine FK with reusable column reference
+- Column definition has both FK() and reusable column reference.
+- Use either FK() or reusable column, not both.

+FK columns cannot be primary keys - FK references a primary key, it is not one itself
+- FK column marked as primary key.
+- Remove primary key modifier from FK column.

+DELETE action is only valid on FK columns
+- Non-FK column has DELETE action modifier.
+- Remove DELETE action or change column to FK.

+AUTO CREATE PARENT is only valid on FK columns
+- Non-FK column has AUTO CREATE PARENT modifier.
+- Remove AUTO CREATE PARENT or change column to FK.

 ## Automations